lewmeta/lewmeta/README.md

-# Hi there, I'm Lewis Onyango! 👋
+# Hi there, I'm Lewis! 👋

-![Developer GIF](https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif)

 I'm a **passionate Web Developer & Designer** based in Nairobi, Kenya 🇰🇪.
 I specialize in **React.js**, **Next.js**, **TypeScript**, and more.
 My mission is to create seamless and engaging digital experiences through clean, efficient code, backed by a deep understanding of design principles.
 Welcome to my GitHub profile!

+![Developer GIF](https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif)

 ---